dmarkdurrett/stamus_for_splunk/README.md

 the visualizations.

-After installing the application, you can directly use it if you are a Suricata sensors user and don't have a Scirius Security Platform (SSP).
+After installing the application, you can directly use it if you are a Suricata sensors user and don't have a Stamus ND/NDR.

 ##  Configuration